-You have the screens, and a team with some software development skills, but do you have what it takes to build your own digital signage content management system (CMS)?!
+You have the screens, and a team with some software development skills, but do you have what it takes to build your own Digital Signage content management system (CMS)?!
 To help businesses answer the question, we catch up with someone, who has actually been there, and done exactly that – Roland Weigelt from Bonn in Germany.
-In 2006, Roland made the decision to roll out a customised digital signage solution for the two courtside LED screens that had been installed in local basketball stadium.
-The journey would see him develop a solution that by 2013, encompassed thirteen LED digital signage screens, that were capable of delivering videos, as well as imagery.
+In 2006, Roland made the decision to roll out a customised Digital Signage solution for the two courtside LED screens that had been installed in local basketball stadium.
+The journey would see him develop a solution that by 2013, encompassed thirteen LED Digital Signage screens, that were capable of delivering videos, as well as imagery.
 We reflect on Roland’s first-hand experience, as well as what the self-build process itself entails to see if and when it might be a good idea for businesses to build their own CMS.

 To build or not to build?

 In the short-term, building a basic CMS is certainly an option for your business – provided, that is, you have team members with advanced software development skills, and the time and experience to put them into practice.
 The process is relatively cost-efficient, and usually enables you to use existing hardware equipment.
-In Roland’s case, the decision to roll out a digital signage CMS seemed straightforward.
+In Roland’s case, the decision to roll out a Digital Signage CMS seemed straightforward.
 There was no budget to spend on a solution, and Roland only had two weeks to come up with something that would enable him to display imagery and videos on the stadium’s courtside screens.
 Roland was able to configure a system that also made use of an existing player – that is an old IBM business laptop, which made the solution particularly cost-effective.
 However, the development process was not simple, and to this day, requires a vast deal of time to keep functional and up to date.
-In short, if you’re serious about developing your own digital signage CMS, you’ll need to be prepared for on-going, labour-intensive development work.
+In short, if you’re serious about developing your own Digital Signage CMS, you’ll need to be prepared for on-going, labour-intensive development work.
 Moreover, there are a number of factors that it might also be helpful to consider, before you begin the process.

 Top 5 Things to Consider